Real-time Updating of Dynamic Social Networks for COVID-19 Vaccination Strategies: Conclusion and Future Work

 \section{Conclusion and Future Work}

-Despite that continuous effort, suchlike vaccination or countrywide lockdown, has been given, it is still unclear these days how the COVID-19 pandemic could play out.
-Determining an optimal vaccination strategy is essential for long-term combating against the COVID, especially with arising SARS-CoV-2 mutations.
-When the ability to vaccinate the entire population is restricted, using temporal contact network information can improve significantly the vaccination impact on slowing down the disease propagation.
-This may allow the loosening of some restrictions, which is crucial to rescue the economy from the current pandemic.
+Despite the continuous efforts, including vaccination and countrywide lockdown, it remains unclear how the COVID-19 pandemic will play out.
+Determining an efficient vaccination strategy is essential for combating the COVID long-term, especially with arising numbers of SARS-CoV-2 mutations.
+New vaccination types can be considered to fight an increasing number of SARS-CoV-2 variants.
+For the moment, it remains difficult to vaccinate the entire population in many countries.
+Using temporal contact network information can significantly improve the vaccination impact on slowing down disease propagation.
+This is crucial to alleviating the burden on hospitals and emergency clinics.
+This may also allow for the loosening of some restrictions, which is crucial to saving economies from the current pandemic.
 In this paper, we propose a data assimilation framework to monitor the evolution of social contact networks based on different information sources.
 The assimilated networks are used to govern vaccination strategies by prioritising high-risk individuals.
-An important strength of this framework compared to other network reconstruction methods, stands for the flexibility of dealing with available data and the efficiency for large-scale networks.
-We have applied the proposed approach to real high school contact networks with synthetic observations and to real-world-like dynamical multi-layer networks generated using Barbasi-Albert model.
+An important strength of this framework compared to other network reconstruction methods, is the flexibility of dealing with available data and the efficiency for large-scale networks.
+We have applied the proposed approach to real high school contact networks with synthetic observations and real-world-like dynamic multi-layer networks generated using the Barbasi-Albert model.
 The latter is used to simulate virus propagation with inhomogeneous community-level infectious probabilities.
 In both applications, the proposed method exhibits a significant advantage in terms of effectiveness (smaller infected number) and robustness (lower deviation).
-The choice of graph measures for identifying high-risk individuals, such as node degree or betweenness centrality has also been discussed through numerical results in this study.
-We notice that some recent work focuses on establishing data-driven models to predict individual- or community-level infectious probabilities by learning on personal data, involving height, weight and health records.
+The choice of graph measures for identifying high-risk individuals, such as node degree or betweenness centrality, has also been discussed through numerical results in this study.
+We note that some recent work focuses on establishing data-driven models to predict individual- or community-level infection probability by learning personal data, including height, weight and health records.
 Computational fluid dynamics (CFD) simulations are also being developed to simulate SARS-CoV-2 transmission in schools and offices.
 Future work can be considered to improve individual-level modelling by incorporating these features in the contact networks.
-Our work opens promising perspectives to governing optimal vaccination strategies when more network information (e.g. from tracing applications) can be available.
+Our work opens promising perspectives on governing efficient vaccination strategies, especially for countries with a relatively low vaccination rate, or, if new vaccinations (e.g., against specific SARS-CoV-2 variants) are disseminated.
+The current modelling could be extended when more network information (e.g. from tracing applications\cite{basmi2021distributed}) becomes available.